(Cutaneous Melanoma; Malignant Melanoma)

 The first sign is often a change in the size, shape, color, or feel of an existing mole.
 Melanoma may also appear as a new, dark, discolored, or abnormal mole.
 Remember that most people have moles.
 Almost all moles are benign.

-- Large size—usually larger than the eraser of a pencil (5 millimeters or ¼ inch)
+Diameter or size—usually larger than the eraser of a pencil (6 millimeters or ¼ inch)

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor will look at your skin and moles.
-A sample of area will be removed and sent to a lab for closer examination.
+You may be referred to an eye specialist if melanoma of the eye is suspected.
+A

 Your doctor may also examine lymph nodes.
 Enlarged lymph nodes may suggest the spread of melanoma.
 A sample of lymph node tissue may also be removed for testing.